timou0911/Ethernaut-Writeup/4. Telephone ★☆☆☆☆/README.md

 4. However, the transaction he signed didn’t buy him the online lesson; the transaction called `attack` in the malicious contract, and then `attack` called `transfer` in the Wallet contract, transferring all of Bob’s ethers to the attacker’s wallet.

-5. Actually, Bob doid get a lesson now.
+5. Actually, Bob did get a lesson now.

 Attackers may utilize soical engineering to incresase the success rate.
 Also, they can create multiple contracts to hide their real purpose.